ng-Classic/ng-classic/packages/upgrade/static/testing/PACKAGE.md

-Supplies testing functions for the AngularJS-to-Angular Classicupgrade path.
+Supplies testing functions for the AngularJS-to-Angular Classic upgrade path.